In the beginning, there was nothing...

 Doodle God provides examples of:

 - Anachronism Stew: You can have dinosaurs and airplanes at the same time.
+It's possible to create a boiler before even creating life.
 Later episodes attempt to avert this.

 - Back from the Dead: Philosopher's Stone + Corpse = Human